No bake Millionaires Cheesecake – Perfect for the weekend!

-I decided I needed a decedent dessert as the snow has started falling again in Scotland.
+I decided I needed a decadent dessert as the snow has started falling again in Scotland.
 Something to curl up in front of the fire with and enjoy all the day’s calories in one happy go, not necessarily the healthiest way to go but a happy one none the less.
+And this No Bake Luxury Millionaires Cheesecake answers all those questions perfectly.

 You could use milk or even white chocolate but as this dessert is so sweet I decided a high cocoa dark chocolate was called for.
 I used an 85% cocoa dark chocolate, which is a bit bitter for some so use what you are happy with.